Maximizing Social Influence in Nearly Optimal Time: Introduction

 The greedy approach to maximizing influence in the IC model described above takes time $O(kn)$, \emph{given oracle access to the function $\E[I(\cdot)]$}.
 However, influence values must be computed from the underlying network topology, by (for example) repeated simulation of the diffusion process.
 This leads ultimately\footnote{After simple optimizations, such as reusing simulations for multiple nodes.} to a runtime\footnote{The best implementations appear to have running time $O(mnk \log(n) \cdot \text{POLY}(\epsilon^{-1}))$ \cite{ChenWZ09}, though to the best of our knowledge a formal analysis of this runtime has not appeared in the literature.} of $\Omega(mnk \cdot \text{POLY}(\epsilon^{-1}))$.

-\paragraph{Our Result: A Quasi-Linear Time Algorithm} Our main result is an algorithm for finding $(1-1/e-\epsilon)$-approximately optimal seed sets in arbitrary directed networks, which runs in time $O((m+n) \epsilon^{-3}\log n)$.
-Notably, the runtime of our algorithm is independent of the number of seeds $k$.
-Moreover, this runtime is close to optimal, as we give a lower bound of $\Omega(m+n)$ on the time required to obtain a constant approximation, assuming an adjacency list representation of the network as well as the the ability to uniformly sample nodes.
+\paragraph{Our Result: A Quasi-Linear Time Algorithm} Our main result is an algorithm for finding $(1-\tfrac{1}{e}-\epsilon)$-approximately optimal seed sets in arbitrary directed networks, which runs in time $O((m+n)k \epsilon^{-2}\log n)$.
+This runtime is close to optimal with respect to network size, as we give a lower bound of $\Omega(m+n)$ on the time required to obtain a constant approximation, assuming an adjacency list representation of the network as well as the the ability to uniformly sample nodes.
 We also note that this approximation factor is nearly optimal, as no polytime algorithm achieves approximation $(1-\frac{1}{e}+\epsilon)$ for any $\epsilon > 0$ unless $\text{P} = \text{NP}$ \cite{KempeKT03, KempeKT05}.
 Our algorithm is randomized, and it succeeds with probability $3/5$; moreover, failure is detectable, so this success probability can be amplified through repetition.

 We assume that the network topology is described in the \emph{sparse} representation of an (arbitrarily ordered) adjacency list for each vertex, as is natural for sparse graphs such as social networks.
 Our algorithms access the network structure in a very limited way: the only queries used by our algorithms are uniform vertex sampling and traversing the edges incident to a previously-accessed vertex.